inorbit-ai/vda5050-to-inorbit-proxy/README.md

 npm run demo
 ```

 Additionally, an image that serves as a map is provided.
 It can be uploaded by using the [InOrbit API](https://api.inorbit.ai/docs/index.html#operation/postMap).
+Run the following commands to upload the map to InOrbit:

 ```bash
 export INORBIT_API_URL="http://api.inorbit.ai"